AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 category: [news]
 tag: 'dta news'
 thumbnail: /images/blog-thumbnails/CEO-Gavin-Slater-THUMB.png
-searchexcerpt: "DTA CEO Gavin Slater addressed the AIIA on Thursday, 3 August 2017."
+searchexcerpt: "The DTA's Gavin Slater spoke to the AIIA on value creation, customer centricity and building productive relationships in his first address as CEO."
 ---

 **Release Date:** 3 August 2017

-Speaking remarks
+Speaking remarks (Check against delivery)

 The first time I thought about technology and how it could enable a better outcome was in 1986 when I started my first full time job as a batch processing clerk in the local bank branch.